-- Manage all its activities in such a way as to ensure that the health and safety of all employees, learners and apprentices and all other persons on the premises are not put at risk - Provide premises, plant, equipment and systems of work that are safe and do not involve risks to health. - Ensure safe access and egress from all premises at all times the premises are occupied. - Provide a clean working environment with appropriate welfare facilities for learners and apprentices, staff, contractors and visitors. - Provide and maintain emergency plans and procedures. - Encourage a proactive approach to accident/incident and work-related ill-health prevention strategies. - Conduct immediate investigation and reporting of all accidents, incidents and occupational ill-health issues. - Establish and maintain records of accidents, incidents, injuries and known exposures to health risks at work. - Prepare and implement a health and safety training program for all employees. - Ensure compliance with all statutory and legal requirements. - Monitor compliance with safety measures by regular inspection, monitoring and auditing. .

-- Encourage the adoption of healthier lifestyles by all employees and learners and apprentices. - Ensure that procedures and resources are made available to ensure the safeguarding of all learners and apprentices.
+- Manage all its activities in such a way as to ensure that the health and safety of all employees, learners and apprentices and all other persons on the premises are not put at - Provide premises, plants, equipment, and systems of work that are safe and do not involve risks to health. - Always ensure safe access to and egress from all premises the premises are occupied. - Provide a clean working environment with appropriate welfare facilities for learners and apprentices, staff, contractors, and visitors. - Provide and maintain emergency plans and procedures. - Encourage a proactive approach to accident/incident and work-related ill-health prevention strategies. - Conduct immediate investigation and reporting of all accidents, incidents and occupational ill-health issues. - Establish and maintain records of accidents, incidents, injuries and known exposures to health risks at work. - Prepare and implement a health and safety training program for all employees. - Ensure compliance with all statutory and legal requirements. - Monitor compliance with safety measures by regular inspection, monitoring, and auditing. - Encourage the adoption of healthier lifestyles by all employees, learners, and apprentices. - Ensure that procedures and resources are made available to ensure the safeguarding of all learners and apprentices.

 The Health and Safety Policy provides a framework for the organisation of health and Safety within The Skills Centre.
-The detailed arrangements for managing health and safety issues and activities are detailed in the various procedures, code of practices and guidelines which complete the Health and Safety Management system.
+The detailed arrangements for managing health and safety issues and activities are detailed in the various procedures, codes of practice and guidelines that complete the Health and Safety Management system.
 It is expected that those given duties to implement the health and safety management system will discharge them diligently, and by their own actions and with their encouragement, The Skills Centre will continue to be a safe and healthy place in which to work.

 The Health and Safety Policy will be reviewed at least annually and will be amended and updated as and when necessary.
-Communication of any such changes will be made to all employees and learners and apprentices.
+Communication of any such changes will be made to all employees, learners, and apprentices.

-Is responsible for the effective management of health and safety within The Skills Centre.
+Jon Howlin, Managing Director, is responsible for health and safety within The Skills Centre.
 He will put in place suitable organisation and arrangements which will provide a safe and healthy working environment within the requirements of the Health and Safety Policy and its associated procedures.

-The Director has nominated the Safety Manager to oversee the effective implementation of the Health and Safety Policy.
+Jon Howlin has nominated the Safety Manager to oversee the effective implementation of the Health and Safety Policy.

+Signed: OBJ

-Signed: Jon Howlin Jon Howlin (CEO) The Skills Centre.
-Dated : 14th January 2023
+Jon Howlin Jon Howlin (CEO) The Skills Centre.

+Dated: 14th January 2025